xinyangli/nixpkgs/doc/builders/images/makediskimage.section.md

 This partition table type uses GPT and:

 - create a "no filesystem" partition from 1MiB to 2MiB ;
-- set `bios_grub` flag on this "no filesystem" partition, which is some sort of MBR ;
+- set `bios_grub` flag on this "no filesystem" partition, which marks it as a [GRUB BIOS partition](https://www.gnu.org/software/parted/manual/html_node/set.html) ;
 - create a primary ext4 partition starting at 2MiB and extending to the full disk image ;
 - perform optimal alignments checks on each partition